 Jackson said she was forced to "jump through hoops in the midst of tragedy" to receive money raised in her son's name.

 Nearly $5.9 million in Aurora donations were channeled to the Community First Foundation.
 When victims' families publicly complained about the pace of disbursement, Colorado Governor John Hickenlooper called in Feinberg, who oversaw the disbursement within 45 days.
-The foundation was later shut down.
+The victims' fund was later shut down.